navyasaiporanki/timesheet/README.md

   1. Manager and Workers Relation:
      The worker and managers entities have relation(one manager can manay workers).
 So I Worker class has a reference of Manager.
-  2. Timesheets:
+  2. Tasks:
      A worker can log effort for many sheets.
 Every time the worker submits the timesheet, his id will be saved to the database and the manager can decide based on the worker id and the task he entered.
+  3. The tasks table reference worker table.
-  3. The application has validations for number of hours not exceeding a limit, entering blank data to the database.
+  4. The application has validations for number of hours not exceeding a limit, entering blank data to the database.
-  4. There is not validation for job entered by the user.
+  5. There is not validation for job entered by the user.
-  5. All the password are argon hashed.
+  6. All the password are argon hashed.

   Managers: